Getting Your Steps In: 5 Beginner Trails to Get You Moving Around Carson City

 Fall is coming!
 As cooler temps invite us away from the air conditioner and back into the outdoors, we thought it would be a great time to review some of Carson City’s most beloved beginner trails.
 Below you’ll find a list of local trails that are *almost* flat, that will show you around our beautiful city!

-The California Trail
+The Linear Ditch Trail

-The California Trail is stroller friendly and open to all foot traffic as well as bikes.
+The Linear Ditch Trail is stroller friendly and open to all foot traffic as well as bikes.
 If you pass through the cattle gates, please be sure to shut them behind you to keep the animals in their home!
 Pets are welcome on the trail on leash, and plenty of waste bags and bins are provided along the way—please keep our trails beautiful by cleaning up after your pet!

 A common place to park for trail access is in the front lot of Fremont Elementary on Saliman Road, though please be mindful of up to date signage and instruction.